daltonbr/Firebase/README.md

   * set the `Scripting Backend` to `.NET 2.0` and **NOT** the .Net 2.0 Subset

 The Firebase [Documentation](https://firebase.google.com/docs) is awesome, and is our friend!

+## Database

+`Firebase.Database.DataSnapshot` is just an iDictionary of key value pairs, corresponding to the JSON structure of our backend.